Kanahiro/sveltekit-amplify-starter/README.md

 ## usage

 1. Copy or Fork this repository
-2. Connect repository to Amplify in the Amplify Console
+2. Connect your repository in the Amplify Console
 3. Done

 ## tips